 - ... it can increase the efficacy of conventional cancer therapies

-- ... it can reduce the side effects of conventional cancer therapies, so that the optimal dose may be used for therapy and the treatment becomes even more effective
+- ... it can reduce their side effects, so that the optimal dose may be used for therapy and the treatment becomes more effective

 - ... it can alleviate disease- or therapy-related symptoms such as nausea, vomiting, diarrhoea and the susceptibility to infections

 - ... it can relieve tumour-related fatigue syndrome fatigue-syndrome